brookeslawski/pyconturb-pvade/docs/source/installation.rst

 .. _installation:

 Installation
 ===========================

-Before you can install the package, you need to have a suitable Python package installed.
+Before you can install the package, you need to have a suitable Python environment installed.
 If you don't have Python, follow these instructions before attempting to install PyConTurb.